ThiboTouch/CryptoAPIDemo/README.md

 # CryptoAPIDemo
 ##### Development Setup:
-This repo demonstrates using third-party Web API client to provide a web service for your application to suit your needs.
+This repo demonstrates using a third-party Web API client to provide a web service for your application.
-The demo is base on Coinbase, a service providing crypto-currency trading.
-The business case is to work on pulling data for currency pairs available to trade on the Coinbase platform.
+The demo is based on Coinbase (https://www.coinbase.com/), a service that provides crypto-currency trading.

+The use case is for working on the currency pair data available for trading.

 Follow the instructions using the dotnet core sdk command tools.